Industry representatives, consumer organisations and other bodies provide advice and expertise on important issues regarding smart meters.

 - UK Electronic Communications Act 2000

-TPMAG and PMA members include: two large energy suppliers; one smaller energy supplier; one Network Operator; and one independent PKI Specialist with representatives from the DCC Licensee; Ofgem; DECC; and SECAS.
+TPMAG and PMA members include: 2 large energy suppliers; one smaller energy supplier; one Network Operator; and one independent PKI Specialist with representatives from the DCC Licensee; Ofgem; DECC; and SECAS.

 Benefits Monitoring and Review Group (BMRG)